 What methodological and statistical advances are necessary to improve investigation in the social sciences?

 What factors contribute to the negative perceptions and stigmatization of sexual minorities in the United States?

-How does social class norms and cultural differences influence educational outcomes?
+How does social class norms and cultural differences influence educational and health outcomes?

 This website includes more detailed descriptions of my research endeavors, a current copy of my CV, samples of my statistical programming work (open-source), and a page describing some of my personal interests.